| Go Back |

 Radiology, Medical Physics, Graduate student research supervision, undergraduate student research supervision

 Dr. Ford completed her BSc in Chemical Physics (University of Waterloo) and PhD in Medical Biophysics (University of Western Ontario).
-Her research experience includes working as a Research Assistant in a Digital Mammography research group at Sunnybrook Hospital in Toronto ON, and a postdoctoral fellowship in the Imaging Research Labs at the Robarts Research Institute in London ON.
+Her research experience includes working as a Research Assistant in a Digital Mammography research group at Sunnybrook Hospital in Toronto ON, Imaging Physicist with the Ontario Breast Screening Program, and a postdoctoral fellowship in the Imaging Research Labs at the Robarts Research Institute in London ON.
 Prior to joining UBC, she was an Assistant Professor in the Department of Physics at Ryerson University.
 Her research experience includes the technical aspects of clinical and pre-clinical medical imaging (primarily x-ray) and contributes to multidisciplinary studies of a variety of disease models.

 Specialization: Micro-computed tomography; x-ray imaging; physiological gating; image quality metrics; pre-clinical imaging; dental radiology; dental CBCT; synchrotron imaging